OKX

 BTC-USDT-SWAP- Bitcoin perpetual swap (linear, USDT-margined)BTC-USD-SWAP- Bitcoin perpetual swap (inverse, coin-margined)ETH-USDT-SWAP- Ethereum perpetual swap (linear)ETH-USD-SWAP- Ethereum perpetual swap (inverse)

-Linear vs Inverse contracts:
+Linear vs inverse contracts:

 - Linear (USDT-margined): Uses stablecoins like USDT as margin.